-At Sydney Aneurysm we are always ready and willing to organize a consultation with you and your family.
+At Sydney AVM we are always ready and willing to organize a consultation with you and your family.

 We consider it our duty to patients to make sure they receive all the information they need, that they have their questions answered, and their concerns addressed.
 By being fully informed about your condition and your treatment, you can take control of a confronting situation and make decisions about what treatment you want based on your individual needs in life.
 You will always get a recommendation from us that takes into account your individual circumstances.